 - Rest as much as possible

-- Apply ice if needed
+- Apply ice as needed

 On the second and third days after surgery, your body will continue to heal itself, but you should continue to take care of your mouth to help the process along.